mothership-ec/cog/src/Message/Cog/Cache/readme.md

 ## Usage

-Create an instance of the cache `Instance` object and pass in the adaptor you wish to use:
+Create an instance of the cache `Instance` object and pass in the adapter you wish to use:

 	$cache = new Message\Cog\Cache\Instance(
-		new Message\Cog\Cache\Adaptor\APC
+		new Message\Cog\Cache\Adapter\APC
 	);

 The `$cache` object can then be manipulated like so: